 'The historic graveyard plays an important role in the cultural life of Irish people and represents the focal point in the historical life of a parish.
 It is a place where the ancestors of the parish have been interred, a place where, in some instances, burial practices may be traced back to the origins of Christianity and in other graveyards to the 12th century with the introduction of the parish church and its adjoining graveyard.
 The graveyard is often seen as the symbol of the parish and offers important clues to the historical development of that parish.
 Keeping the graveyard in good condition is important to local people as it reflects pride in their parish and is an acknowledgement of the contribution our ancestors made to its development.'

-Page 6 Guidance for the Care Conservation and Recording of Historic Graveyards by Caimin O'Brien
+Page 6 Guidance for the Care Conservation and Recording of Historic Graveyards by archaeologist, Caimin O'Brien

 Database of Offaly Burial Grounds 2015

 During 2014/2015 a database of all known burial grounds was compiled by Stephen Callaghan in the Heritage Office of Offaly County Council.
 This can be downloaded here - Offaly Burial Ground Database.
-Any comments should be emailed to email@example.com.
+Any comments or queries should be emailed to firstname.lastname@example.org.
 The database gives details of the ownership which in the vast majority of cases is a Church Body or Offaly Local Authorities.
-Email the heritage office if you have a query.

 Care and Maintenance

 Please note that all work in graveyards must be carefully planned.
 In many cases the site will come under the National Monuments Acts (1930 – 1994) which states it is the requirement of owners and occupiers to inform the Minister two months in advance, of their intention to carry out any works to or within the vicinity of a National Monument.
 The heritage office would be pleased to discuss any works planned for caring for your graveyard and to outline the help that may be available.